Housing > Resident Resources > Visitors & Operations > Visitor Policies

 As hosts, residents may be personally and financially responsible for the actions and behaviors of their visitors.
 Visitors must be personally known to residents.
 Residents are responsible for informing visitors of the policies and procedures of campus housing.
 Visitors must abide by university and residential policies and procedures at all times.
 As hosts, residents are accountable and may be subject to disciplinary action if visitors violate a policy or procedure.
 Visitors who exhibit inappropriate behavior may be required to leave campus housing.
 Staff will not escort a visitor into any units without a resident host.

-In order to be signed in to a residence hall, parent/guardian visitors must present a government-issued photo ID and resident visitors must present a DePaul-issued photo ID.
-Visitors who do not have proper photo identification will not be allowed to enter the residence halls, no exceptions.
+To be signed in at the front desk, DePaul student visitors must present their DePaul-issued photo ID and visitors outside the DePaul community must present their government-issued photo.
+Visitors who do not have proper photo identification will not be allowed to enter the residence halls—no exceptions.
 Non-photo IDs will not be accepted.
-Visitors must be escorted at all times.
 Visitors cannot be left alone without their resident host.
-Resident hosts must also accompany visitors to the desk for sign-out at the end of a visit.
+Visitors must be escorted at all times, including the sign-out process.
+At the end of a visit, resident hosts must accompany visitors to sign out at the front desk.
 Failure to sign out a visitor at the time of departure may result in the loss of visitor privileges for the resident host.

 • An overnight visitor stay is defined as any visit exceeding four (4) hours between midnight and 8:00 a.m. on any given night.

-• Visitors who visit DePaul, regardless of which host they are visiting or which hall, may not have more than ten (10) overnight visits in any given academic quarter.
+• Visitors of DePaul, regardless of which host they are visiting or which hall, may not have more than ten (10) overnight visits in any given academic quarter.

 • Visitor registration software tracks all visits, and any host found to be in violation of this policy may have visitation privileges suspended or revoked.